 The wave of attacks would begin with a simulation.
 The public would be shown televised scenes of idealistic young ‘students’, actually CIA recruits, boarding a flight to Cuba on an unprecedented cultural exchange.
 The plane would take off, but then land at a military base, to be replaced by a remote-controlled duplicate painted in the appropriate colours.
 This drone aircraft would broadcast pre-recorded emergency messages as it approached Cuba, before crashing into the sea, shot down by imaginary Cuban MiGs, with the loss of all lives.
 TV would show mournful scenes of wreckage and belongings floating on the sea.
 This pseudo-event would just be the curtain-raiser; ships would be sunk; the US military base at Guantanamo would be attacked; people would die in acts of terrorism across the USA.
 There would be a media circus of televised funerals, biographies of victims and interviews with grieving relatives.
 The country would be ready for war.

 The most shocking aspect of this is of course the punch-in-the-guts revelation about military ethics, but there’s something even more important here too: what it tells us about the role of the media.
 Essential in the plan is the assumption that the media will be complicit in promoting a made-for-television enactment as reality.
-A member of the public might not believe that the press can act in this concerted fashion to promote a false reality; the Joint Chiefs of Staff, on the other hand, do.
+A member of the public might not believe that the press can act in this concerted fashion to promote a false reality; the Joint Chiefs of Staff, on the other hand, clearly do.

 Terrorism achieves its aims only by disguising its source.
-Kitson’s ‘pseudo-gang/counter-gang’ strategy is about creating surrogate or replicant insurgent groups to destroy the political base of those threatening the dominant order; it replicates the threat in order to replace it: it uses simulation to effect political containment or change.
+Kitson’s ‘pseudo-gang’ strategy is about creating surrogate insurgent groups to destroy the political base of those threatening the dominant order; it replicates the threat in order to replace it: it uses simulation to effect political containment or change.
 Clearly, if the Cuban regime had really shot down a plane full of students and started terrorising the mainland of the United States with snipers and bombers, it would have faced immediate destruction.
 So the Cubans wouldn’t do it.
 But the United States would, in the guise of Cubans, to justify an invasion.

 President Kennedy apparently didn’t like the idea of slaughtering innocent Americans in order to go and slaughter innocent Cubans, and not only vetoed the plan but made sure that Lemnitzer was denied a further term as Chairman of the Joint Chiefs of Staff.
-But instead the general was reassigned to the European theatre of operations as Supreme Commander of NATO (1963-69).
+Instead, the general was reassigned to the European theatre of operations as Supreme Commander of NATO (1963-69).

 The question is, have they ever closed?